Personal legal expenses insurance could help you and your family with a number of legal issues, depending on what cover you have.

 Here you can find out why our partners choose us, and how you can join them.

-DAS UK Holdings Limited and its subsidiaries (“DAS UK Group”) is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain.
+DAS UK Holdings Limited and its subsidiaries, DAS Legal Expenses Insurance Company Limited, DAS Law Limited and DAS Services Limited (“DAS UK”) are committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain.
 DAS UK insists that the same standards that it promotes in combatting modern slavery are similarly adopted and enforced by its suppliers in order to adhere to the obligations and the intent of the Modern Slavery Act 2015 (“the Act”).

-DAS UK is an international organisation operating in the legal insurance and legal services markets together with ancillary and complimenting service streams.
-DAS UK Group is a subsidiary of ERGO Versicherungsgruppe AG which is in turn a wholly owned subsidiary of the Munich Re Group.
+DAS UK operates in the legal insurance and legal services markets together with ancillary and complimenting service streams.
+DAS UK is a subsidiary of ERGO Versicherungsgruppe AG which is in turn a wholly owned subsidiary of the Munich Re Group.

-DAS UK Group operates predominantly in the UK, however it also trades through branch and subsidiary entities in, Ireland, Canada and Norway.
-Combined, it employs 750 people with an annual turnover in excess of £200m.
-To find out more about the nature of our business, please take a moment to read the relevant pages on this website.
+DAS UK operates primarily in the UK, and employs 700 people with annual turnover of approximately £200m.
+To find out more about our business, please click https://www.das.co.uk or https://www.daslaw.co.uk.

 As part of our commitment to combating modern slavery, we have implemented the following practices: